rafetefe/rafetefe/README.md

   Aiming expertise in microservice design and catch up with the state of the art backend practices.

-  The next-next goal is backend for data pipelines (etl elt) and big data.
+  The next-next goal is backend for data pipelines for big data.

   I also like to think about testing.
 Like [antithesis](https://antithesis.com/) level of thinking thinking